timetraveller-123/tp/docs/UserGuide.md

 ### Filtering/Finding Order by status and medicines: `findo`

-Finds orders whose status and medicine satisfies both inputs.
+Finds orders whose status and medicine match the given inputs.

-Format: `findo s/STATUS m/MEDICINE_NAME [m/MEDICINE_NAME]…`
+Format: `findo s/STATUS [m/MEDICINE_NAME]…`

 * The search is case-insensitive. e.g `PANADOL` will match `Panadol`, `COMPLETED` or `CP` will match `Completed`.
 * Users can find orders based on either status or medicines or both.